Enel North America: 2017–2019: Expansion into Advanced Energy Services and Electric Vehicle Infrastructure

 In 2017, Enel inaugurated its new North American headquarters in Andover, Massachusetts.
 The headquarters’ construction and design included a carpet made from recycled materials, electric vehicle charging stations, low-flow water fixtures, LED lighting, and a recycling and composting program.
 Also in 2017, the company opened a trading business line now known as Energy and Commodity Management.
-In the same year, Enel acquired Demand Energy Networks (a developer and operator of energy storage systems and software), eMotorWerks (a company operating a network of electric vehicle charging ports and supplies, charging stations known as JuiceBox) and EnerNOC (a demand response provider and an important player in energy software).
+In the same year, Enel acquired Demand Energy Networks (a developer and operator of energy storage systems and software), eMotorWerks (a company operating a network of electric vehicle charging ports and supplies, charging stations known as JuiceBox) and EnerNOC (a demand response provider and a player in energy software).
 In October 2018, these companies were integrated as Enel X, Enel's business line dedicated to the development of products and digital solutions for cities, homes, industries, and electric mobility.

 In 2018, the American Wind Energy Association named Enel Green Power as the fastest-growing wind operator.
 The company also signed clean energy contracts with large corporations including Anheuser-Busch, Kohler, Facebook, Adobe, Starbucks, Bloomberg LP, and General Motors.
 In the same year, it announced the deployment of a 1-MWh lithium-ion battery storage system in Canada for Ontario-based retail apple orchard Algoma Orchards.

 In 2019, Enel Green Power completed the acquisition of Tradewind Energy – a US greenfield renewables developer – adding a 7 GW pipeline of wind, solar and storage facilities.
-Also in 2019, Anheuser Busch aired a Super Bowl ad describing the company's commitment to brew all Budweiser products in the US with wind energy, a result of a power purchase agreement with Enel Enel also opened a new Innovation Hub in Boston at Greentown Labs, the largest cleantech startup incubator in the US.
+Also in 2019, Anheuser Busch aired a Super Bowl ad describing the company's commitment to brew all Budweiser products in the US with wind energy, a result of a power purchase agreement with Enel.
+Enel also opened a new Innovation Hub in Boston at Greentown Labs, the largest cleantech startup incubator in the US.